Educational Leadership, Doctor of Education (0010)

 - models interdisciplinary and inter-institutional collaboration through the program's management and accountability structures;

-- provides participants with leadership capacity to bring about changes that enhance student learning; and
+- provides participants with leadership capacity to bring about changes that enhance organizational success; and

 - provides interdisciplinary research preparation focused on contextually based problems central to future global competitiveness.

-Although this program is administratively housed in the College of Education and Behavioral Sciences Dean's Office, it is an interdisciplinary program involving faculty and courses from several departments throughout the university.
+This program is part of the Educational Administration, Leadership and Research department and is an interdisciplinary program involving faculty and courses from other departments throughout the university.
 More information may be found at www.wku.edu/cebs/doctorate.

 Intended candidates for the degree are individuals who have completed at least a master’s degree (or other appropriate graduate degree), have demonstrated leadership capacity within their organizational settings, and/or are committed to enhancing their abilities to learn and to enhance the educational missions of their organizations and communities.
 Each student's academic background and professional experiences will be assessed at the time of admission.